-The Office of Website and Social Media Management functions as the university’s in-house consultant for website development needs and other new media projects.
+The Office of Website Management functions as the university’s in-house consultant for website development needs and other new media projects.
 The office works in partnership with on-campus units to help provide solutions for web and new media projects.
 All TCU websites should be initiated by first contacting the assigned account executive in the Office of University Marketing.

 All official TCU websites will be hosted on servers maintained by TCU.
 To request web space, please contact the Office of Website Management or request a job online by visiting getonline.tcu.edu.